Roche/heerkat/README.md

 To test the Oozie workflow the node from which you run the test needs to be whitelisted  in Cloudera Manager.

-- Go into Oozie configuration and edit "Oozie Server Adbacned Configuration Snippet (Safty Valve) for oozie-site.xml".
+- Go into Oozie configuration and edit "Oozie Server Advanced Configuration Snippet (Safty Valve) for oozie-site.xml".
 For Cloudera Quickstart paste in:

+"""
 <property>
 <name>oozie.service.HadoopAccessorService.nameNode.whitelist</name>
 <value/>